Harvard-Neutrino/SIREN/README.md

 `--clean-environment` starts that check in a child with Python and library search overrides cleared; cibuildwheel uses this mode to exclude its build/repair paths.
-The test checks wheel tags, rejects multiple core-library files, verifies that the core and loaded bundled dependencies belong to the installed wheel, and exercises native sampling plus plain/gzip HepMC3 round trips.
+The test checks wheel tags, rejects multiple core-library files, verifies that the core belongs to the installed wheel, and checks loaded bundled dependencies.
+Preloaded independent dependencies may coexist if the wheel's copy also loads;
+loader reuse of an external copy requires identical file contents.
+The check also exercises native sampling plus plain/gzip HepMC3 round trips.
 Build with `SIREN_REQUIRE_HEPMC3=ON` for this acceptance check; cibuildwheel sets it explicitly.